-Quite a few kids will find a tablet under the tree this holiday season, according to a recent PBS Kids study: It shows that 54 percent of parents plan to purchase or give a tech item to their children—and tablets top the list.
-They even beat out video-game consoles.
+Last year, according to a PBS Kids study, 54 percent of parents planned to buy or give a tech item to their children—and tablets topped the list, even beating out video-game consoles.
 That number may even grow in 2014.

 So how do you choose the best tablet for your child?
 Here's what to look for.Age

-While "grownup" tablets are fine for many older kids, and lots of them do come with parental controls and filters, there's a growing number of tablets made just for kids: Not only the LeapFrog LeapPad Ultra Learning Tablet ($150, ages 4 to 9) and Vtech InnoTab 3S ($100, ages 3 to 9), which are more toylike and great for the younger set, but also full-blown Android tablets geared to children of various ages.
+While "grownup" tablets are fine for many older kids, and lots of them do come with parental controls and filters, there's a growing number of tablets made just for kids: Not only the LeapFrog LeapPad and Vtech InnoTab lines, which are more toylike and great for the younger set, but also full-blown Android tablets geared to children of various ages.
 Check the manufacturers' recommended age range, but also bear in mind your child's capabilities and preferences.Price

 Android kid tablets are often are less expensive than "grownup" tablets, are more rugged, and come with child-oriented content.
-But often, kid-tablet specs including processor speed, display quality, and screen responsiveness can lag behind those of regular tablets.
+But often, kid-tablet specs—including processor speed, display quality, and screen responsiveness—can lag behind those of regular tablets.
 So you'll want to make sure snagging a great kid-tablet bargain doesn't mean you're buying an inferior product that your child will hate.
-Consumer Reports tests kid tablets for these features and more; our report, "Today's kid tablets have grown up," provides more details.Parental controls
+Consumer Reports tests kid tablets for these features and more; our reviews of kid tablets provide more details.Parental controls

 Find more tips and advice on buying electronics for kids at our guide to video games, consoles, and tech toys.